 - I know you prefer to stay home, but this family gathering is important to me.
 Can you accompany me to it.

-- I can see that you are busy, but I would appreciate if you can make time to tidy up the house this weekend.
+- I would appreciate if you can make time to tidy up the house this weekend.

 Having a thriving marriage goes beyond merely accepting our differences and feeling like we have to tolerate each other.
 If I’m still harbouring resentment, I will always find myself in a never ending cycle of frustration.